 We have generated significant operating losses and negative cash flows from operations as reflected in our accumulated deficit and consolidated statements of cash flows.
 As of January 31, 2021, we had an accumulated deficit of \$935.4 million.
 We expect to continue to incur operating losses and negative cash flows from operations in the future and may require additional capital resources to execute strategic initiatives to grow our business.
-Our future capital requirements and adequacy of available funds will depend on many factors including our growth rate, the timing and extent of spending to support development efforts, the expansion of sales and marketing and international operation activities, the timing of new subscription introductions, the continuing market acceptance of our subscriptions and services and the impact of the ongoing COVID-19 pandemic on the global economy and our business, financial condition and results of operations.
-As the impact of the ongoing COVID-19 pandemic on the global economy and our operations continues to evolve, we will continue to assess our liquidity needs.
+Our future capital requirements and adequacy of available funds will depend on many factors including our growth rate, the timing and extent of spending to support development efforts, the expansion of sales and marketing and international operation activities, the timing of new subscription introductions, the continuing market acceptance of our subscriptions and services and the impact of the ongoing COVID-19 pandemic on the global economy and our operations continues to evolve, we will continue to assess our liquidity needs.
 We may in the future enter into arrangements to acquire or invest in complementary businesses, services and technologies, including intellectual property rights.
 We may be required to seek additional equity or debt financing.
 In the event that additional financing is required from outside sources, we may not be able to raise it on terms acceptable to us or at all.
 If we are unable to raise additional capital when desired, our business, operating results and financial condition would be adversely affected.